F1LT3R/multi-agent-flow/templates/GENERATE_TESTS.md

       - **Same feature + Success**: Review existing tests, may not need changes
       - **Different feature**: IGNORE the report

-3. **Check for existing tests**: List files in `./tests/`
+2. **Check for existing tests**: Use `list_directory` to find `*.test.mjs` files
-   - If tests exist for SAME feature: Review and improve them
+   - If tests exist for SAME feature: Review and improve them (or create `.new.test.mjs` if read-only)
    - If tests exist for DIFFERENT feature: May need new test files
    - Don't blindly overwrite working tests

-4. **If this is the first run**: You won't find these files, proceed normally
+3. **If this is the first run**: You won't find these files, proceed normally

 # Instructions
-1. Write test files in `./tests/`
+1. Write test files alongside source code
    - Use `node:test` for CLI/Logic tests (Node.js 18+ built-in test runner)
    - Use `puppeteer` for browser interaction tests
 2. **IMPORTANT**: For Node.js tests, always import from `node:test`: